How Identity and Access Management (IAM) secures your cloud

 Common cloud IAM challenges

 Users implementing IAM in the cloud can encounter challenges along the way.
 These challenges do not generally prevent the addition of IAM.
-But they must be considered when making digital transitions or renewing your cloud security infrastructure.
+However, they must be considered when making digital transitions or renewing your cloud security infrastructure.

 1. Combining SSO and IAM